BardoBard/Bardrix/Docs/Bardrix_Reference.md

     - `reciprocal()`
         - Calculates the reciprocal of the quaternion.
         - **Returns** a reference to the quaternion, this allows for chaining of the method.
+        - **Degenerate cases**:
           - If the quaternion is zero, the original quaternion will be returned.
     - `reciprocated()`
         - Calculates the reciprocal of the quaternion.
         - **Returns** a new quaternion, the reciprocated quaternion.
+        - **Degenerate cases**:
           - If the quaternion is zero, the original quaternion will be returned.
     - `normalize()`
         - Normalizes the quaternion.
         - **Returns** a reference to the quaternion, this allows for chaining of the method.